aparkening/chef-bios/modules/custom/migration_dashboard/README.txt

 More Development Highlights:
 ----------------------------
 - DashboardController adds react-app div to twig template
-- JS and CSS files are loaded as library attachments in the module hook_page_attachments() override
+- JS files are loaded as library attachments in the module hook_page_attachments() override

 Features To Add: